tomikcz987/RestartRedirect/README.md

 1) Download the plugin from the [official source ](https://modrinth.com/plugin/restartredirect/) at [https://modrinth.com/plugin/restartredirect/](https://modrinth.com/plugin/restartredirect/)
 2) Put it in the plugins/mods folder
 3) Restart the server or load the plugin via another plugin e.g. plugman,
+4) On the target server you need to enable the accepts-transfers property to true in the server.properties and restart the server
-4) Set config and type /RestartRedirect reload
+6) Set config and type /RestartRedirect reload
-5) Test via /RestartRedirect test or via /stop (server shutdown)
+7) Test via /RestartRedirect test or via /stop (server shutdown)

 # Commands
 - /restartredirect test , reload , version